Stomach cancer: Chemotherapy

+Combination chemotherapy has been shown to improve overall survival compared with best supportive care in advanced gastric cancer, although the benefit remains modest and treatment is associated with increased toxicity.
 The use of chemotherapy to treat stomach cancer has no firmly established standard of care.
 Unfortunately, stomach cancer has not been particularly sensitive to these drugs, and chemotherapy, if used, has usually served to palliatively reduce the size of the tumor, relieve symptoms of the disease, and increase survival time.
 Some drugs used in stomach cancer treatment have included: fluorouracil or its analog capecitabine, BCNU (carmustine), methyl-CCNU (semustine) and doxorubicin (Adriamycin), as well as mitomycin C, and more recently cisplatin and taxotere, often using drugs in various combinations.
 The relative benefits of these different drugs, alone and in combination, are unclear.
 Clinical researchers are exploring the benefits of giving chemotherapy before surgery to shrink the tumor, or as adjuvant therapy after surgery to destroy remaining cancer cells.

 Targeted therapy

-Recently, treatment with human epidermal growth factor receptor 2 (HER2) inhibitor, trastuzumab, has been demonstrated to increase overall survival in inoperable locally advanced or metastatic gastric carcinoma over-expressing the HER2/neu gene.
+Treatment with the human epidermal growth factor receptor 2 (HER2) inhibitor trastuzumab has been demonstrated to increase overall survival in inoperable locally advanced or metastatic gastric carcinoma over-expressing the HER2/neu gene.
 In particular, HER2 is overexpressed in 13–22% of patients with gastric cancer.
 Of note, HER2 overexpression in gastric neoplasia is heterogeneous and comprises a minority of tumor cells (less than 10% of gastric cancers overexpress HER2 in more than 5% of tumor cells).
 Hence, this heterogeneous expression should be taken into account for HER2 testing, particularly in small samples such as biopsies, requiring the evaluation of more than one bioptic sample.

+A recent clinical study reported promising results for a combination therapy using nivolumab and catequentinib (anlotinib) in the treatment of advanced gastric adenocarcinoma (GAC) and esophageal squamous cell carcinoma (ESCC), that improve the immune response against cancer while simultaneously slowing tumor progression.
+The research, conducted by Zhongshan Hospital, Fudan University, and BGI Genomics, was published in Nature Communications in October 2024.
+The study evaluated the efficacy of combining Nivolumab, an immunotherapy that enhances the immune system's ability to attack cancer cells, with anlotinib hydrochloride, a drug that inhibits tumor angiogenesis by blocking signals essential for the growth of new blood vessels.